WLOGSolutions/RSuite/docs/basic_workflow.md

 [1] "Hello John!"
 ```

 As you can see there are logging messages.
-You can see that debug message is missing.
+You can see that the debug message is missing.

 ## Step 10.1 - controlling loggers level

-To see debug logging message you have to edit file `config.txt` in project root folder to
+To see the debug logging message you have to edit the `config.txt` file in the project root folder to
 look like this

 ```
 LogLevel: DEBUG
 ```

-Lets check how it works
+Let's check how it works

 ```bash
 Rscript R\master.R